voltbit/paradise-lost/debstat/README.md

 ### General thoughts about the code

-The script downloads the required Contents file and stores it in a temporary file on the disk using functioanlity form urllib.
+The script downloads the required Contents file and stores it in a temporary file on the disk using functionality from urllib.
 The file is then read, table rows are filtered and converted into a hashmap which is later sorted and displayed.

-- Chose to read the file line by line because it will scale with the file size and it is easier to do more advanced parsing on the content since the guildelines allow for free text at teh beginning of the file and to not enforce a particular table header.
+- Chose to read the file line by line because it will scale with the file size and it is easier to do more advanced parsing on the content since the guildelines allow for free text at the beginning of the file and do not enforce a particular table header
 - The code was not written with regard to python version compatibility, but it was a deliberate choice since it was not a requirement and I like to use python3 features (like f-strings).
-I am aware that the fstrings will not work in a python2 interpreter and probably also the urllib imports.
+I am aware that the fstrings will not work in a python2 interpreter and probably also the urllib imports
 - Chose to use a return code '1' for http errors in case the tool is used as part of other scripts or along other system tools that can make use of it
-- I assumed the encoding of files and locations are all UTF-8 encoded
+- I assumed the encodings of files and locations are all UTF-8
-- I was not sure how to handle the fact that the file can contain free text in the first lines, a simple assumption I've made is that no package will have file in the root directory and tehrefore one table entry must always contain at least one '/' character, a harder constrint would be for the package name to also contain at lease one '/' followed by alphanumerical characters
+- I was not sure how to handle the fact that the file can contain free text in the first lines, a simple assumption I've made is that no package will have files in the root directory and therefore one table entry must always contain at least one '/' character, a harder constraint would be for the package name to also contain at lease one '/' followed by alphanumerical characters
 ---

 ### Nitpicks

-- Chose to not use any external libraries for parsing the file contents because the tool is more of a utility script and a data analysis program, otherwise I would have chosen to work with `pandas`.
+- Chose to not use any external libraries for parsing the file contents because the tool is more of a utility script than a data analysis program, otherwise I would have chosen to work with `pandas`
 - The URLs class is not an enum because I don't like that enums require to acces values via `.value` field so `URLs.file.value` instead of `URLs.file`
 - Structured everything as a static class although it is not necessary because the tool could be used as a utility class/library